elvisnava/DSLab-StackOverflow/lit-review.md

 # CQA

-## 2010 - Expert Identification in Community Question Answering
+## CIKM 2010 - Expert Identification in Community Question Answering
 The contribution consists of using a simple bias-based model to identify experts in the TurboTax community.
 Labels for experts are manually assigned by TurboTax moderators.

 The bias consists in wether a user tends to answer questions with a "low score", meaning questions with no existing answers or poor quality existing answers.
 The obtained model is compared with a simple text-based classification model and one based on a simple "Z-score".The bias model obtains very bad precision but very good recall.
 Combining it with the "Z-score" yields the best F1 score.